tommit1970/websiteHerstadSkole/readme.txt

 *********************************************************
 	Things I'll do:
+	- optimize code - clean code - more IIFE's - make a clean structure in the whole project
+	- implement PianoPlayer, also in the - input.js file
 	- enter tempo manually
 	- Logo system - upload images 16x16px(save in db) - choose an avatar icon for your account
 	- MinKonto/Navn => logo replacement